Genivia/ugrep/README.md

   screen.
 If Alt/Meta keys are not supported (e.g. X11 xterm), then press CTRL-O followed by the key corresponding to the option.
 - Press Alt-g to enter or edit option `-g` file and directory matching globs, a comma-separated list of gitignore-style glob patterns.
-Press ESC to return control to the query pattern prompt (the globs are saved).
+Presssing ESC returns control to the query pattern prompt (the globs are saved).
 When a glob is preceded by a `!` or a `^`, skips files whose name matches the glob When a glob contains a `/`, full pathnames are matched.
 Otherwise basenames are